-43 Hermann Minkowski, "Space and Time", in H. A. Lorentz, A. Einstein, H. Minkowski and H. Weyl, The Principle of Relativity: A Collection of Original Memoirs on the Special and General Theory of Relativity (1923), Mineola, NY: Dover Publications, 1952, p.
+Hermann Minkowski, "Space and Time", in H. A. Lorentz, A. Einstein, H. Minkowski and H. Weyl, The Principle of Relativity: A Collection of Original Memoirs on the Special and General Theory of Relativity (1923), Mineola, NY: Dover Publications, 1952, p.
 75.

-45 Clearly there exist methods of n-dimensional visualization in mathematics, a spectacular one - and probably the best known - being the parallel coordinates system by Alfred Inselberg.
+Clearly there exist methods of n-dimensional visualization in mathematics, a spectacular one - and probably the best known - being the parallel coordinates system by Alfred Inselberg.
 But Inselberg never suggested that his visualizations are as it were depictions of anything in the real world.
 In a telling introductory passage of his recent book Visual Multidimensional Geometry and Its Applications, he referred to the 1917 paper "In What Way Does it Become Manifest in the Fundamental Laws of Physics that Space has Three Dimensions?" by the physicist Paul Ehrenfest - a close friend, incidentally, of Einstein - as showing, say, that "planetary orbits are stable only in space of dimension 3.
-Higher-dimensional planetary systems, if they ever existed, would have a short career due to the orbits' instability, which offers an interesting hypothesis for the dimensionality of our habitat" (Alfred Inselberg, Parallel Coordinates: Visual Multidimensional Geometry and Its Applications, Dordrecht: Springer, 2009, p.
+Higher-dimensional planetary systems, if they ever existed, would have a short career due to the orbits' instability, which offers an interesting hypothesis for the dimensional Geometry and Its Applications, Dordrecht: Springer, 2009, p.
 2).

-volume in which the Geach paper was included.
-"Geach edges his common sense with logic", writes Strawson, "to attack some fanciful theorizing - claiming to derive respectability from physics - which, in place of our ordinary conception of objects undergoing change, advocates thinking of a three-dimensional-object-at-a-time as a 'temporal slice' of a four-dimensional object.
-He presses his criticisms by urging the lack of analogy, the radical differences, between spatial and temporal order."46 The Geach-Strawson pair has elicited some angry comments from J. J. C. Smart, who in a paper in 1972 stressed that although "in popular exposition" Minkowski did in fact attempt graphic visualization, "his argument is not the analogy with graphs.
-His argument is that only space-time entities are invariant...".47 But this is precisely the point.
+of objects undergoing change, advocates thinking of a three-dimensional-object-ata-time as a 'temporal slice' of a four-dimensional object.
+He presses his criticisms by urging the lack of analogy, the radical differences, between spatial and temporal order."
+The Geach-Strawson pair has elicited some angry comments from J. J. C. Smart, who in a paper in 1972 stressed that although "in popular exposition" Minkowski did in fact attempt graphic visualization, "his argument is not the analogy with graphs.
+His argument is that only space-time entities are invariant...".
+But this is precisely the point.
 Minkowski devised but a mathematical instrument, presenting it, however, as a true description of the real world.
-As Arnheim has put it in his Visual Thinking: while grasping the view of time suggested by the special theory of relativity can be supported by visualizing the alternation of the images of two systems, "one for which an object is in motion and another for which the same object is at rest", the "fourth spatial dimension", postulated subsequently, is "a purely mathematical construct", not accessible to our mental imagery.48
+As Arnheim has put it in his Visual Thinking: while grasping the view of time suggested by the special theory of relativity can be supported by visualizing the alternation of the images of two systems, "one for which an object is in motion and another for which the same object is at rest", the "fourth spatial dimension", postulated subsequently, is "a purely mathematical construct", not accessible to our mental imagery.